segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 **Goal:** Help students grasp how AI moves beyond human-written rules to learn patterns from data.
 They'll first try to identify cats in images and write rules by hand (simulating traditional programming logic), then discover why giving examples and letting the AI figure it out (supervised learning) is more flexible.
 After that, they'll explore text-based fill-in-the-blank guessing to understand self-supervised learning—the technique ChatGPT uses.

-**Materials Needed:**  The PowerPoint presentation accompanying this workshop found at [PowerPointNameANDLink]().
+**Materials Needed:**  The PowerPoint presentation accompanying this workshop found at [How To Train Your AI: Demystifying ChatGPT With Machine Learning, Neural Networks, and Deep Learning Basics](https://1drv.ms/p/c/750d396c5cadcebd/EbXQ-zaNwKtHiNZgmaK3G6oBGB8DWOktvCLz9rm4FJkJbw?e=a3iPZj).
 Pen and paper for each student.

 **Estimated Time:** 25–30 minutes total (about 15 minutes for images/cats activity, 10 minutes for text/fill-in-the-blank activity).